top of page

 Owner-Operator with Multiple Trucks (Trail Blazer)

-Trail Blazers are comfortable enough mentally and financially with taking the next stage in entrepreneurship by growing their fleet and managing multiple trucks.
+Trail Blazers are comfortable enough mentally and financially to take the next step in entrepreneurship by growing their fleet and managing multiple trucks.
 Trail Blazers often still drive, in addition to managing everything else it takes to make a small business run.
 They often run on their own authority, but they sometimes choose to operate their small fleet under the operating authority of a much larger carrier.

 The job as a Trail Blazer hardly ever stops.
 However, their grit is a trait shared by others who have built some of the largest truck fleets in America.
 This is what motivates them to keep going.